 Potential Delays Before Receiving a Settlement Check

-It is not uncommon for plaintiffs to find themselves dealing with delays associated with their settlement check.
+It is not uncommon for plaintiffs to find themselves dealing with delays associated with their settlement checks.
 Other potential issues that could have an impact on whether your settlement check is delayed include:

 - The settlement involving a minor